Adult Name Change in California

 Adult Name Change in California Information & Help

 For Adult Name Change, prepare a collection of Forms, called a Petition for Change of Name.
-File them with the Civil Unlimited filing clerk in the County Superior Court for where you live.
-Some Courts treat Name Change Petition cases as a Probate case.
+File them with the Civil Unlimited filing clerk in the County Superior Court for where you live now, where you were born or married.
+Most California Courts treat Name Change Petition cases as a Civil Case but some handle it as a Probate or Family Law case.
 The Court will set a Hearing for Your Name Change.
 Before that Hearing, you must have a qualified newspaper run a legal notice of the Hearing for 4 consecutive weeks.
 Your judge gets a confidential criminal history assessment report on you, and has all your information from the Petition.
 Usually, the judge approves Your Name Change at your Hearing.
 You get your Certified Copy(s) right after you get your signed Decree in the same courthouse.
 For more details, click how to do a name change in California.

 Social Security, DMV, Passports and other government and financial entities want you to show them a Certified Copy of your Court Order (actually called a Decree Changing Name) when you ask them to Change Your Name and give you new documents with Your New Legal Name.